John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_lab.md

 > Move-Item
 > Remove-Item
 ```
+**Q3.
 For each, in the .docx file, write down what the command is used for, what the expected result of running the command is, and what parameters/arguments are required in order to make the command work.
-Write down a sample command for each that works (test in your powershell terminal).
+Write down a sample command for each that works (test in your powershell terminal).**

-4. Go to LEA and download the `compression_script_skeleton.ps1`.
-Here I have given the structure of the rest of the commands needed.
-Step by step, try to finish the script.
+4. Submit your completed **.docx** file to LEA under the **Lab 2** submission folder.
+You are now ready to start Assignment 2 (finishing the script).
+The full instructions for A2 can be found on LEA as well.